The Learning-Aligned Employment Program (LAEP) offers eligible

 education-aligned, career-related employment.

-These identical webinars will provide a brief overview of the
+This interactive 1-hour webinar will provide a brief overview of

 Register for this webinar

 Recorded webinar: Learning-Aligned Employment Program Overview,

 June 6, 2022

 This webinar will provide a brief overview of the program,